 Those looking for a bold new hairstyle should take their inspiration from Barcelona star Messi.
 The Argentinian forward takes his classic mid fade to the next level by adding white blonde highlights.
 The lighter strands create a cool contrast with his naturally dark hair and give his look an extra dimension and movement.
-To make the most of your highlights – or any colour accents you add to your hair – make sure your locks are long enough; otherwise, you risk the dreaded ’90s ‘frosted tips’ look.
+To make the most of your highlights – or any color accents you add to your hair – make sure your locks are long enough; otherwise, you risk the dreaded ’90s ‘frosted tips’ look.

 10. Mario Balotelli

 For those wanting a haircut with an attitude that puts all eyes on you, the mohawk is the only choice.
 Italian soccer star Mario Balotelli is an excellent example of how to rock the style.
 His natural Afro-textured hair has built-in volume, thickness, and shape, so is a perfect match for the straight-up center of a mohawk.
 If you have straight hair, extra-hold styling products and heat tools may be necessary to get the same effect.

 11. Miguel Almirón

 Another soccer star who loves the fade with slick back is Newcastle United’s Miguel Almiron.
 The difference between Almiron and Cristiano Ronaldo’s take on the cut is the type of fade and the direction of the crown hair.
 Instead of a mid fade, Paraguay-born Almiron opts for a high fade.
 Meanwhile, he slicks his hair straight back instead of to one side, creating a subtle mini quiff that adds some height and length to his round face shape.